Twilio powers the future of business communications. Enabling phones, VoIP, and messaging to be embedded into web, desktop, and mobile software.

 Khozema brings over 20 years of experience in finance, most recently serving as GE Digital’s chief commercial officer.
-In addition to his role as CFO, Khozema also oversees Twilio’s trust and security teams.
+In his role as COO, Khozema oversees several operational areas including Finance, Business Operations, Corporate Development, Corporate Security, Health and Safety, IT, Real Estate and Workplace, and Sourcing.
 Khozema previously served in a variety of positions within GE, including as the chief financial officer and EVP of corporate development at GE Digital and the vice president of corporate audit staff of GE.
 Khozema earned his bachelor’s degree from the Indiana University Bloomington and graduate coursework at The University of Chicago Booth School of Business.

 As Chief Social Impact Officer at Twilio, Erin drives the company to use its unique assets - products, people, and funding - to do good.
 She also runs the business unit that empowers nonprofits to use Twilio to scale their impact.
 Through her leadership, thousands of social impact organizations using Twilio are helping more than 100 million people each year.
 Erin’s work proves that social impact can be a sustainable business by lowering costs for nonprofits to access Twilio, while delivering meaningful revenue growth and continued investment in social impact.
 Over the course of her 20+ year career, Erin has driven social and environmental change while working at Google, Yahoo!, and Nike.
 She was named one of the 50 Most Powerful Women in Technology by the National Diversity Council, for her leadership in the social impact space and accomplishments in corporate citizenship.
 She holds a BA in Human Biology / Environmental Management from Stanford University and an MBA from the University of California, Berkeley.